-This article and guide has been written with one purpose: Explain to you the most important things about aluminum recycling.
+This article and guide has been written with one purpose: Explain to you the most important things about aluminum recycling and its use in manufacturing gutters.
 This in depth overview is going to explain you everything about this process.
 We’re also going to cover important aspects like why it’s important, how does it help, etc.

 This process has a main goal: To convert scrap aluminium into useful products.
 The goal is simple, and its benefits are multiple.
 First off, it’s more energy-efficient and affordable to recycle this metal instead of creating aluminium.

 Recycling this metal consists in simply melting it again.
 Creating new aluminium requires a higher amount of energy and money, because it uses a complex processes which is based on the electrolysis of aluminium oxide.
 And this oxide is extracted from bauxite ore and refined using the Bayer Process, which also requires a significant amount of energy and resources.